Our verdict

 Health Education England (HEE) told us in 2023 that there were 13,847 GP trainees by headcount, of whom 9,220 were working at GP practices.

-From the latest data, for September 2024, we can say that there are already over 1,000 more full-time equivalent GPs in training grade working in practices across England than there were in July, when Labour took office, in part because of the large rise in new starters that happens every August.
+From the latest data, for October 2024, we can say that there are already almost 1,000 more full-time equivalent GPs in training grade working in practices across England than there were in July, when Labour took office, in part because of the large rise in new starters that happens every August.

 As we develop this Government Tracker we’re keen to hear your feedback.
 We’ll be keeping the Tracker up to date and adding more pledges in the coming months.